in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/jpa-and-hibernate.md

 Make sure that the Entities have @Entity annotation and the Repository class has @Repository annotation

+### No 3 : Make sure you do NOT have schema.sql

+Delete schema.sql if you have created one.

+If `schema.sql` file exist, tables are NOT created.

-### No 3 : Make sure your component is picked up by Component Scan
+### No 4 : Make sure your component is picked up by Component Scan

 Spring Boot does a component scan in the package and sub-packages where your @SpringBootApplication is defined.